Last Updated on December 6, 2023 by Sharon Advik

 According to CIPA standards, the Canon 80D’s LP-E6N battery offers a battery life of 960 photos.

-Although its battery life is about average for its class—a DSLR-type camera has an average battery life of 948, it would still be a good idea to get extra batteries for extended picture excursions.
+Although its battery life is about average for its class—a DSLR-type camera has an average battery life of 948, getting extra batteries for extended picture excursions would still be a good idea.

 There are 333 native lenses now available for the Canon 80D’s Canon EF/EF-S lens mount.

-Canon can maintain its position as the top choice among professional photographers worldwide because of the EF mount’s most extensive and comprehensive native lens selection in the DSLR market.
+Canon can remain the top choice among professional photographers worldwide because of the EF mount’s most extensive and comprehensive native lens selection in the DSLR market.

 Weatherproof Canon 80D Lenses